fraterrisus/walkthroughs/aethus/items.md

 *Where:* Constructed (Facilities).

-*Cost:* 15 Reinforced Material, 2x Advanced Electronics, 2x Servomotor, 2x Kalynite Frame, 3x Meteorite Frame, 1x Matter Folder
+*Cost:* 15x [Reinforced Material](#reinforced-building-material), 2x [Advanced Electronics](#advanced-electronics), 2x [Servomotor](#servomotor), 2x [Kalynite Frame](#kalynite-frame), 3x [Meteorite Frame](#meteorite-frame), 1x [Matter Folder](#matter-folder)

 An honest-to-god teleporter that will connect you to the facilities beyond the Lost World.
-You'll need to click on it to dial in a station code before entering, although the game will helpfully display all the station codes you know so you don't have to remember them (although you do have to remember which code goes with which station).
+You'll need to click on it to dial in a station code before entering, although the game will helpfully display all the station codes you know so you don't have to remember them.
+You *do* have to remember which code goes with which station, though.

 {% endaethusitem %}
 {% aethusitem 'Medical Supplies' %}